xairrick/CrmCodeGenerator/CrmCodeGenerator.VSPackage/README.txt

 ﻿Allows you to generate CRM 2011/2013/2015 schema files based on a T4 template.
 Template is saved to project so that you can modify it as needed.

+Version 1.0.0.21 Alpha
+[NOTE] compiled on new machine, so it's alpha until more tests can be done [BUG] fixed saving properties on solutions.

 Version 1.0.0.4 Beta
 [UPDATE] Improvement to entity metadata rerieval [UPDATE] option to get unpublished changes